Homeland Open Security Technology

-Homeland Open Security Technology (HOST) is a five-year, $10 million program by the Department of Homeland Security's Science and Technology Directorate to promote the creation and use of open security and open-source software in the United States government and military, especially in areas pertaining to computer security.
+Homeland Open Security Technology (HOST) was a five-year, $10 million program by the Department of Homeland Security's Science and Technology Directorate to promote the creation and use of open security and open-source software in the United States government and military, especially in areas pertaining to computer security, established in 2011.

-Proponent David A. Wheeler claims that open-source security could also extend to hardware and written documents.
+Proponent David A. Wheeler said that open-source security could also extend to hardware and written documents.
 In October 2011, the project won the Open Source for America 2011 Government Deployment Open Source Award.

 Participants

 The project is contracted to the Open Technology Research Consortium which consists of the Georgia Tech Research Institute (primary), the Center for Agile Technology at the University of Texas at Austin, the Open Source Software Institute, and the Open Information Security Foundation.
 The project has contributed funding towards the OpenSSL Software Foundation and the Open Information Security Foundation.

 Events

 In October 2012, HOST hosted the Open Cybersecurity Summit in Washington, D.C.; it was a one-day summit with a keynote by Stewart A. Baker, former Assistant Secretary for Policy of the Department of Homeland Security.